mudasobwa/mudasobwa.github.io/_posts/2019-08-19-use-github-ci-for-elixir-projects.md

 ---
 layout: post
-title: "Use Github COI for Elixir Projects"
+title: "Use Github CI for Elixir Projects"
 description: "Quick and dirty howto on setting Github CI for Elixir projects"
 category: hacking
 tags: